timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-02-02
+# Objectives for Today 2025-02-03

 - Just Chatting as we Get started & warmed up.
+- Update the KPIs of the adventure.
-- Do the finance 'statement' for January 2025 (income/expense etc)
+- Update the Weekly plans for Week #6
-- Business Review for January 2025
-- Indie Tavern with GBGames
-- Maybe some art practice, finally?
+- Update a Weekly topic on Reddits?
+- Post another job posting for Turbo Boom!?
+- PAY DAY, gotta pay ourselves and rent - ugh.
+- Market research (collecting all the racing games on Steam January 2025)
+- Write an announment for Turbo Boom! something about the demo! (maybe Artist hired?)
+- Write on the prefab article series?
+- Art practice, create a new hexagon tile!

 ## Events / Notices / Coming Soon